(Arnold-Chiari Malformation; Type II Chiari Malformation; Cerebellomedullary Malformation Syndrome)

 - Numbness or tingling in the arms or legs

-You will be asked about your symptoms and medical history.
+You will be asked about symptoms and medical history.
 A physical exam will be done.
-Detailed images of the brain and skull may be needed.
-The pictures may be taken with:
+Imaging tests evaluate the brain and skull.
+These may include:

 Special studies may also be done to evaluate the flow of fluid around your brain and spinal cord.

-Treatment will be based on individual symptoms.
+Treatment will be based on individual symptoms and the degree of pressure on the brain.
 For example:

 - Physical or occupational therapy can help improve muscular coordination and trembling.
 Braces or a wheelchair may also be needed.